-- 1. Value statements are neither analytic, nor empirically verifiable: As a logical positivist, Ayear believes that, in order to be meaningful, a statement must be either "analytic"-that is, true or false by definition-or empirically verifiable or falsifiable.
-Value statements were neither analytic, nor empirically verifiable or falsifiable. - 2.
+- 1. Value statements are neither analytic, nor empirically verifiable: Ayer was one of the proponents of a school of philosophy called "Logical Positivism," which reached its apogee in the first half of the last century.
+Logical positivists claimed that in order to be meaningful, a statement had to be either "analytic"-that is, true or false by definition-or empirically verifiable or falsifiable.
+Value statements were neither analytic, nor empirically verifiable or falsifiable.
+That is why Ayer holds that "they are not in the literal sense significant" (103). - 2.
 Value statements cannot be reduced to descriptive, value-free statements: "[S]ince it is not self-contradictory to say that some pleasant things are not good, or that some bad things are desired, it cannot be the case that the sentence 'x is good' is equivalent to 'x is pleasant,' or 'x is desired'" (105). - 3.
-Value statements are tied to motivation: Value judgment entails motivation.
+Value statements are tied to motivation: Value judgment seems to entail motivation.
 If one sincerely makes some value judgment, then one must be motivated accordingly.
 How does expressivism support this assumption?
 If one sincerely says, "X is good," then one sincerely expresses a positive emotion toward X. If one sincerely expresses a positive emotion toward X, then one has a positive emotion toward X. If one has a positive emotion toward X, then one is motivated to bring about X.